jonyeezs/clean-verticalslice-architecture/java/README.md

 The database requires these environment variables to be set to connect to the database (_for application and migration_)

-* DB_HOST
+- DB_HOST
-* DB_PORT
+- DB_PORT
-* DB_NAME
+- DB_NAME
-* DB_USER
+- DB_USER
-* DB_PASSWORD
+- DB_PASSWORD

 ### Migration

-We aren't going to be using a full-fledge migration process here.
-Just as an example sake, we'll just use ormlite's method to create our database instance through running `MigrationApplication.java`.
+We aren't going to be using a full-fledged migration process here.
+Just for example's sake, we'll just use ormlite's method to create our database instance through running `MigrationApplication.java`.